Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 It also works great anytime you are cooking something like our hot and fast brisket or a whole chicken, and you don't want a sugary rub to burn at those higher smoking temperatures.

-Then you can wrap the chuck roast in plastic wrap and put it back in the refrigerator until you are ready to start up the Pit Boss.
+After you've seasoned the chuck roast, you can wrap the it in plastic wrap and put it back in the refrigerator until you are ready to start up the Pit Boss.

 Wood Pellets